 Cleaning

 Your boat’s AC system may become clogged with dirt and debris, decreasing its effectiveness.
 Cleaning the vents and filters should be your first step in troubleshooting.
 Filters that are clogged with debris limit airflow and may cause the evaporator coil to freeze.
-To keep the airflow right and avoid potential harm, frequently clean or replace filthy filters.
+To maintain proper airflow and prevent potential harm, clean or replace dirty filters regularly.

 Check AC Pump

-One crucial part that is in charge of moving the refrigerant around the system is the AC pump.
+One crucial component responsible for circulating the refrigerant throughout the system is the AC pump.
 Your AC won’t function properly if the pump is broken.
-Look around the pump for any leaks or odd noises.
+Inspect the pump for any leaks or unusual noises.
 Make sure that the pump is powered and operating as intended.
 Getting a qualified specialist to conduct the repair is preferable if there is a problem with the pump.

 Check the Airflow